-You said it before, but you have no problem in presenting it to them again with a lot more clarity and equal enthusiasm, this should be your stance.
+You said it before, but you have no problem presenting it to them again with a lot more clarity and equal enthusiasm.
+This should be your stance.

 The correct phrase is “nip it in the bud.”
 In gardening, when you nip something in the bud, you’re stopping it before it flowers.
 Nipping something in the bud only applies if your dog is chasing the mailman.
 If this realization is jaw-dropping for you, well, it is never too late to stop making slight mistakes that can change the meaning entirely.

 13) I Don’t Have Enough Time To Talk Right Now

 You receive an official call, and you are not in the mood to speak or busy, let it go to your voicemail.
 Do not try to be honest because, more often than not, honesty sounds rude, a lot more than you think.